The Terry Kershaw Student Essay Contest is named in the honor of the late Dr. Terry Kershaw.

 We deeply appreciate the time and effort in preparing the essay.
 All essays are considered through a blind process.
 If your essay is not selected as a winner, please do not be discouraged, you can submit again the following the year.
 Essays that do not win are not an indication of poor quality as we receive stellar essays, but just a reflection of the competitive nature of the program.
 We would like to provide feedback to all submitted essays, but due to the sheer volume of essays received, this is not possible.

-Winners of the competition will be asked to give a five minute (or less) synopsis of their essay as part of the 2023 NCBS Annual Conference on Friday, March 24, 2023 during the Terry Kershaw Student Luncheon
+Winners of the competition will recognized and awarded during this 48th Annual NCBS Conference on Friday, March 13, 2026 during the Terry Kershaw Student Luncheon

 NCBS Student Essay Committee